-The sour dough bread which was immense – Daniel our server advised that the mother culture for this recipe which helps with the fermentation is actually 12 years old!
+The sour dough bread which was immense – Daniel advised that the mother culture for this recipe which helps with the fermentation is actually 12 years old!
 The double whipped butter which was used to slather the bread came from Somerset.

 All washed down with a Levin 2010 Sauvignon Blanc – a super fresh, elegant wine and got us tipsy!

 Of course it would be rude not to finish off with something sweet, it was Friday night after all.
 The Coffee and Macadamia Nut Mille Feuille was the one that sung to me on the desert menu and boy did it hit the high notes.
-There was a fantastic brittle crunch as soon as the spoon made contact with the pastry, everything was just so balanced about this desert, not too sweet, the cream made for a perfect glue, cocoa dusting and subtle coffee flavour created the perfect mouth orgy!
+There was a fantastic brittle crunch as soon as the spoon made contact with the pastry, everything was just so balanced about this desert, not too sweet, the cream made for a perfect glue; the cocoa dusting and subtle coffee flavour created the perfect mouth feel.

 The bad: I wish I had a bigger stomach so I could have eaten more dishes!